lf-edge/edge-home-orchestration-go/docs/platforms/raspberry_pi3/raspberry_pi3.md

 ```
 the build result will be `edge-orchestration.tar` archive that can be found `bin/edge-orchestration.tar`

-Next, need to copy `edge-orchestration.tar` archive to the Paspberry Pi 3 board, install the docker container (see [here](../x86_64_linux/x86_64_linux.md#Build-Prerequisites) only docker part) and load the image using the command:
+Next, need to copy `edge-orchestration.tar` archive to the Raspberry Pi 3 board, install the docker container (see [here](../x86_64_linux/x86_64_linux.md#Build-Prerequisites) only docker part) and load the image using the command:
 ```shell
 $ docker load -i edge-orchestration.tar
 ```